 Jaco is the competing option along this stretch of Costa Rica’s Pacific coast – it’s also a beach town and offers reasonable access to Manuel Antonio National park, being only an hour away.

-I only sailed through it by bus – my plans to return later in my trip were severed by that yucky pandemic so I can’t give you much detail except it seemed bigger than but similar to Manuel Antonio.
-I prioritised Manuel Antonio for the park but if beaches and surf are your jam, you might prefer Jaco.
+You might want to prioritised Manuel Antonio for the park but if beaches and surf are your jam, you might prefer Jaco.
 The good news is, you can travel between the two pretty easily.

 The public bus travels along the main beach road in Manuel Antonio to Jaco and the journey takes about 1 hour each way.
 You can plan your route here.
 If you have a car, even easier.

 If you want an afternoon kicking back with an ever replenishing rum cocktail in your hand, take a catamaran booze cruise.
 Ok, strictly they’re promoted as sunset cruises but we all know that’s not the real draw.

 Shop around to find one that suits you.
 The cruise I went on was nice and relatively sedate (I’m getting old) with a beautifully clean boat and excellent crewe.
 The price included a very good plate of food to keep the customers from turning sloppy, as well as plenty of fresh, tropical fruit (and punch, of course).
 This is the Catamarn tour I took, which I highly recommend.

 There’s a long and intriguing history around the CIA/Iran Contra plane that has been turned into El Avion pub and restaurant in Manuel Antonio.
 These days, it’s the sale of seafood dishes that keep customers flocking to this plane-turned-restaurant.
 Whether you’re there for the history or the food (or both), it will be memory-making.